Under Siege 2: Dark Territory: Critical response

-On Rotten Tomatoes, the review aggregation website, the film has an approval rating of 35% based on 31 reviews and an average rating of 4.73/10.
-The site's critical consensus states, "Utterly forgettable and completely unnecessary, Under Siege 2 represents a steep comedown from its predecessor – and an unfortunate return to form for its star."
+On Rotten Tomatoes, the review aggregation website, the film has an approval rating of 34% based on 32 reviews.
+The site's critical consensus states: "Utterly forgettable and completely unnecessary, Under Siege 2 represents a steep comedown from its predecessor – and an unfortunate return to form for its star".
 On Metacritic, the film has a score of 52 out of 100 based on reviews from 21 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave the film a three-star rating in his review, while Peter Rainer of the Los Angeles Times wrote that "the action upstaged the actors."
-Leonard Klady of Variety magazine notes Seagal's confidence but says he is betrayed by his limited performance.
-Klady praises the villains for their performances, but says "they and others are saddled with pedestrian dialogue and motivation."
+Roger Ebert of the Chicago Sun-Times gave the film a three-star rating in his review, while Peter Rainer of the Los Angeles Times wrote that "the action upstaged the actors".
+Leonard Klady of Variety magazine noted Seagal's confidence, but said that he is betrayed by his limited performance.
+Klady praised the villains for their performances, but said that "they and others are saddled with pedestrian dialogue and motivation".

 Legacy

 Seagal was later criticized for his behavior during the film.

 Jenny McCarthy unsuccessfully auditioned for a role in the film.
 She said Seagal auditioned her and asked her to take off her clothes.
-Katherine Heigl, who was 16 at the time the film was made, said that on the last day of filming Seagal told her, You know Katie, I got girlfriends your age.'
+Katherine Heigl, who was 16 at the time the film was made, said that on the last day of filming Seagal told her, You know, Katie, I got girlfriends your age.'
 And I said, 'Isn't that illegal?'
 And he said, 'They don't seem to mind'."

 Franchise

 Sequel

 In October 2016, Seagal announced that a script for a third film was being written by Woodie Mister.
-By December of that year, Mister stated that the script was completed and whether it moves forward was up to Seagal and studio executives.
-The pair collectively stated that the project would be a joint-venture production between Steamroller Productions, eAtlantica Productions.
+By December of that year, Mister stated that the script was completed and whether it moved forward was up to Seagal and studio executives.
+The pair collectively stated that the project would be a joint-venture production between Steamroller Productions and eAtlantica Productions.

 Reboot

 In November 2021, it was announced that the reboot of the original film series was in development.
-Timo Tjahjanto will serve as director, with a script written by Umair Aleem, based on an original story co-written by the pair.
-The project will be a joint-venture production between Warner Bros.
-Pictures, and Max Original Films, and is intended to be released exclusively via streaming on HBO Max.
-Production is expected to commence after the completion of Tjahjanto's work on The Last Train to New York.
+Timo Tjahjanto would direct, with a script written by Umair Aleem, based on an original story co-written by the pair.
+The project would be a joint-venture production between Warner Bros.
+Pictures and Max Original Films, and was intended to be released exclusively via streaming on HBO Max.
+Production was expected to commence after the completion of Tjahjanto's work on The Last Train to New York.